WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Rewrote most aspects of plugin, with focus on preventing access to the community areas.
 * Added bbPress support so you can deny users from accessing forums.

-= 4.1.3 =
-* Changed the hook that the load_plugin_textdomain loads on.
-Courtesy of http://geertdedeckere.be/article/loading-wordpress-language-files-the-right-way

-= 4.1.2 =
-* properly hook our textdomain method, so that the plugin can be properly translated.
-* refreshed the pot file with extra localization functions.

-= 4.1.1 =
-* fix spacing issues with admin email notice
-* rename pot file to hopefully help with translators.

-= 4.1 =

-* Added hiding of pending members from the members list on the frontend, until approved.
-* Updated UI to match latest WordPress visual style
-* Fixed issue with where we were trying to grab user data after the user was deleted.
-* Now translation ready
-* Accessibility updates
-* Sanitize inputs to help with security.
-* Code cleanup
-* Screenshot updates.

-= 4.0.1 =

-* Fixes for WP 3.5.
-Thanks jibbius!

-= 4.0.0 =

-* Revamp of entire plugin.
-Stripped out features for joining particular groups at registration so you may not want to upgrade if you are dependent on these features.

 == Upgrade Notice ==

 = 4.3.0 =